ETS-Next-Gen/writing_observer/autodocs/index.rst

 tested this in math and writing, but our focus is on writing process data.

+At a high level, Learning Observer operates as an application platform: the core :mod:`learning_observer` package boots the system, loads configured modules, and manages shared data services, while each module provides the specific dashboards, reducers, and other artifacts that users interact with.

 Our documentation is organized into four main categories, each serving a different purpose.
 You can explore them below:

 - :doc:`Tutorials <tutorials>` - Step-by-step guides to help you learn by doing.